PlatArs/PlatArs/README.md

 * I'm Arsenii, a beginner data analyst.
 * In the year 2020 I finished my education as Geophysicist.
+* After graduation I was working in oil and gas industry in Schlumberger.
 * In 2022 I started to study Python and DS, to expand my knowledge and abilities.
 * I really look forward to work on an AI project in the future.
 * And I'm open for incoming job offers.